lambdaclass/concrete/ROADMAP.md

     handling, handle-relative filesystem authority, exit-code compatibility,
     error behavior compatibility, ignored-result diagnostics, and oracle tests against a reference implementation.
+15. Add a thin end-to-end credibility slice before the larger workload ladder, so skeptical users can replay one compelling artifact before the full Phase 10/11/12 surface is complete.
+Target:
+    `examples/credibility_slice/packet_window/` or an equivalent protocol-like
+    example that exercises all of: explicit capabilities, one runtime-safety obligation, one source contract, one Lean-checked proof, one `proved_by_kernel_decision` discharge, one SMT counterexample or
+    solver-trusted residue, one property-test counterexample, one oracle or interpreter-vs-compiled check, and one audit/release bundle.
+Wire `scripts/tests/check_credibility_slice.sh`; the gate must compile and run the example, replay the proof/evidence checks, persist any counterexample as a regression, and produce a README transcript that a non-author can run without understanding compiler internals.
+This is intentionally a vertical slice, not a new parallel track; it exists to validate the bet before the later 10k-line workload ladder.
-15. Add a graduated real-workload ladder.
+16. Add a graduated real-workload ladder.
 The goal is to make sure Concrete builds real things that can be checked against references, not only tiny proof demos.
 Each workload must name the surface or public claim it forces;
     otherwise it does not belong in this phase.
 Do not jump straight to multiple